luzk-emory/Deep-Reinforcement-Learning/p2_continuous-control/Report.md

 The actor network has two hidden layers, where the 1st layer has 400 nodes and the 2n layer has 300 nodes.
 The critic network has a very sililar structure as the actor nework.
 The activation functions are all ReLus.

 The networks used here are the same as in [ddpg-pendulum](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum).
+I did some experiments on changing the structures; however, the performances were similar.

 #### Hyperparameters